grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 <br>

 To put this into perspective, there are billions of webpages.
-Google crawls all these pages regularly and manages to update its search results every couple of days.
+Google crawls all these pages regularly and seems to update its search results every couple of days or so.

 One suspects Google is not doing this synchronously!